juanjemdIos/somef-core/docs/install.md

 If you move any files produced by somef into `/out`, then you will be able to see them in your current directory.

 ## Configure
-Before running SOMEF, you must configure it appropriately.
+Before running SOMEF-core, you must configure it appropriately.
 Run:

 ```bash
 python -m nltk.downloader wordnet